fsharp/fsharp.org/training/index.md

 ### [PluralSight's Introduction to F#](http://pluralsight.com/training/Courses/TableOfContents/fsintro)

-Authored by Oliver Sturm, this course introduces you to the F# programming language.
+Authored by Oliver Sturm, this online course introduces you to the F# programming language.
 It will walk you through all of the core details of working with F#, covering not just language fundamentals, but also showing practical scenarios of where it is best used creating .NET applications.